Zaifi059/HUZAIFA-IHSAN-FA22-BCS-057--WEB-TECHNOLOGIES/README.md

 This assignment helped me gain hands-on experience with foundational HTML components, structure, and semantic tags.
 It serves as a base for learning front-end web development.

 ---

-✅ *This project is for educational purposes only.*